gameofthieves/back-end/README.md

 **`@rooms`** Lists all active game rooms, in case the creator forgot to mention it to their party.
 ```
-@rooms

 	 Room(#players): home(<number>) <room 1>(<number>) <room 2 if appliccable>(<number>)

 ```

 **`@quit`** Removes the user from current game and closes connection to the server.
 ```
-@quit

 	 See you later, <your username>
 ```
-Additionally, when you leave the game all users are broadcast a message like this:
+Additionally, when you leave the game all users are broadcast this message:
 ```
     <quitting username> has quit the game. <quitting username>'s role was <ROLE>.
 ```